 - Supports HIMEM.SYS; compatible with other DOS drivers running under HIMEM.SYS (for example, SMARTDRV.SYS and SETVER.SYS). - Does not support DOS extenders installed in memory, such as EMM386.SYS and DOS4GW.

 - 1. Obtain the firmware (see the following section). - 2.
-Create firmware disks (see Creating the Firmware Update Disks on page 79).
+Create firmware disk (see Creating the Firmware Update Disk on page 83).

 There are two ways to run the AFU: